 What Is The Definition Of A NSW Swimming Pool & Pool Spa?

-PoolSS loves family, barbecues, 40-degree summer heat and swimming pools: all the good, fun Australian summer things.
+PoolSS loves family, 40-degree heat, barbeques, backyard cricket and swimming pools: all the good, fun, Australian summer things.

 But sometimes we need to take off our party hat and pull out our pool safety inspector cap to maintain the Australian and NSW government rules, regulations and standards in swimming pool and pool spa safety.
 And this starts with understanding the most basic of pool laws.